top of page

-School holidays are often a joyful time for children, but for separated or divorced parents, they can bring additional challenges.
+School holidays are often a joyful time for children.
+However, for separated or divorced parents, they can bring additional challenges.
 Arranging child arrangements during breaks requires careful planning, clear communication, and a focus on your child’s needs.

-From managing holiday childcare to planning trips or special activities, families face unique considerations, such as term dates, holiday travel rules, and school schedules.
-This blog offers practical advice to help you create stress-free co-parenting plans that ensure your children have a happy and memorable holiday.
+From managing holiday childcare to planning trips or special activities, families face unique considerations.
+These include term dates, holiday travel rules, and the ever-changing school schedules.
+This blog offers practical advice to help create stress-free co-parenting plans that ensure your children have a happy and memorable holiday.

 Why School Holidays Can Be Challenging for Co-Parents